beego/beego/docs/en/Quickstart.md

 * MaxMemory

 	Maximum memory size for file upload, default is `1 << 26`(64M).

+* EnableGzip

+	This value indicate whether enable gzip or not, default is false.

 ##Integrated third-party applications
 Beego supports to integrate third-party application, you can customized `http.Handler` as follows: